Employment Law

 Failure To Provide

 Employees in California have many rights that separate them from independent contractors, such as detailed payroll documentation and specific meal and rest breaks.
 Employees can sue employers for the failure to provide meal periods on time, the failure to provide detailed wage statements (aka paystubs) or the failure to provide a written commission agreement.
-Employers who fail to implement compliant policies and practices may be found liable for failure to provide appropriate meal breaks or rest breaks or failure to provide compliant wage statements.

 post right photo